ldtalent/madukac-earth-quiz-react/README.md

 # Creating the app

-The first step will be to install Node on your local server (assuming you do not have it installed already).
-To install Node follow the steps in this article
+The first step will be to install Node on your local server (assuming you do not have it installed already)

 To create a new app, you may choose one of these three methods: